 About Mound House Field Trips

-Field trips are scheduled in 2-hour blocks.
+Field trips are scheduled in 2.5 -hour blocks.
 Students will learn about Florida history and prehistory, how archaeology is used to understand the past, and the connection between humans and the environment.

-Student activities take place in an outdoor environment – insect repellent, sunscreen, bottled water, and snacks are recommended.
+Student activities take place in mostly in an outdoor environment – insect repellent, sunscreen, bottled water, and snacks are highly recommended.
 Groups are welcome to enjoy lunch at the picnic tables following the conclusion of the field trip programs.
+No secured storage for lunches or coolers are available.
+Bathrooms are available on site.
 All facilities are ADA accessible.

-Due to heavy traffic on Fort Myers Beach from January through April, we encourage interested groups to schedule field trips in the months of May – December.
+Due to heavy traffic on Fort Myers Beach from January through April, we encourage morning visits and if possible for trips to be taken May through December.